The official blog of the Lung Institute.

 Many people who have been diagnosed with IPF only live about three to five years after diagnosis.
 The most common cause of death in those with IPF is respiratory failure, followed by pulmonary hypertension, heart failure, pulmonary embolism, pneumonia and lung cancer.

-If you or a loved one suffers from idiopathic pulmonary fibrosis, stem cell therapy might be an option.
-Contact us today to learn more about stem cell therapy for IPF.
+If you or a loved one suffers from idiopathic pulmonary fibrosis, cellular therapy might be an option.
+Contact us today to learn more about cellular therapy for IPF.